 Set it Up

 Create a Facebook Lead Ad as you normally would.
-If using ODAX, use the Leads The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery. and choose the “Instant Forms” conversion location from the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined..
+If using ODAX, use the Leads When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More and choose the “Instant Forms” conversion location from the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More.

 From the ad level, create a new form.